Skip to main content

 Ashwagandha is not safe during pregnancy.
 It has been associated with uterine stimulation and is a strict contraindication.
 Breastfeeding data is limited, so we generally recommend pausing ashwagandha until weaning is complete.

 Ashwagandha works on a different pathway than L-theanine or magnesium glycinate.
 L-theanine produces calm focus quickly but does not lower long-term cortisol.
 Magnesium glycinate supports muscle relaxation and GABA tone.
-Ashwagandha shifts the underlying stress thermostat over weeks.
+Ashwagandha changes the underlying stress thermostat over weeks.
 We sometimes stack them based on the symptom pattern.

 If you miss a dose, take the next dose at the regular time.
 If you stop suddenly, there is no withdrawal effect, but stress symptoms may return as the cortisol-lowering benefit fades over a few weeks.
 There is no need to taper unless you are also coming off other sedatives.